 Myth #3: Heartworm Spreads Through Dog Poop

-Truth: Heartworm is a horrible disease that has become a significant problem for many pet owners.
+Truth: Heartworm is a horrible disease that has become a significant problem for pet owners.
 Although it would be easy to blame dog poop for spreading the parasite, heartworm actually spreads through mosquito bites.

 Myth #4: My Neighbors Don’t Really Care

-Myth #5: It’s Not A Big Deal
+Myth #5: It’s Not a Big Deal

-Pick It Up On A Regular Basis
+Clean It Up On a Regular Basis

 Take Bags Along